-Explicit Indirection Map
+Explicit direction Map

-This block allows the user to explicitly choose which pattern should appear in each cell of the virtual tile map.
-Let I be a user defined (i.e. explicit) indirection map of size N: a value in I encodes the pattern number p to be used in the corresponding cell.
+Explicit Indirection Map This block allows the user to explicitly choose which pattern ould appear in each cell of the virtual tile map.
+Let $$I$$ be a user fined (i.e. explicit) indirection map of size $N$ : a value in $I$ enshould app er defined (i.e ۱codes the pattern number p to be used in the corresponding cell.
 The pattern chosen at the grid location g is thus simply I(g).

 Figure 3: Left: Explicit Indirection Map indexing the reference patterns.
-Right: Virtual Indirection Map the values are computed by hashing the tile index using the permutation σ .
+Right: Virtual Indirection Map the values are computed by hashing the tile index using the permutation $\sigma$ .